SolarRepublic/libauth/src/lib/vm/instruction-sets/readme.md

 ## Virtual Machine Deprecation

 Generally, Libauth only maintains support for active VM versions.
-For example, `BCH_2019_05` was an upgrade which:
+For example, `BCH_2019_05` was an upgrade that:

 - enabled Schnorr signature support in `OP_CHECKSIG` and `OP_CHECKDATASIG`
 - added a clean-stack exception for SegWit recovery